reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 ### Task 3: Create a Power BI report from a KQL Queryset

-You can use your KQL Queryset as the basis for a Power BI report.
+In this task, you will create a Power BI report using your KQL Queryset as the foundation for the analysis.
+This allows you to visualize and present the insights derived from your KQL queries in an interactive and user-friendly format within Power BI.

 1. In the query workbench editor for your query set, run the query and wait for the results.